 For weeks now, the orphanage of Atsushi Nakajima has been afflicted by a mystical tiger that only he is aware of.
 The 18-year-old is suddenly kicked out of the orphanage and left hungry, penniless, and wandering through the city after being suspected of being behind the unusual happenings.

 Atsushi rescues a somewhat eccentric man named Osamu Dazai from drowning while starving on the side of a river.
-Dazai, a wacky suicide enthusiast and supernatural detective, has been investigating the same tiger that has been harassing the youngster.
+Dazai, a wacky enthusiast and supernatural detective, has been investigating the same tiger that has been messing with the youngster.
 They solve the riddle with Dazai’s companion Doppo Kunikida, but the results put Atsushi in a bind.
 As strange occurrences occur, Atsushi is persuaded into joining their firm of supernatural investigators, taking on strange cases that the police cannot handle, along with his numerous mysterious coworkers.

 Cuticle Detective Inaba

 There are bound to be a few bad apples in a world where half-human, half-animal chimeras live and work alongside regular humans.
 Unfortunately, half-human offenders mean non-human clues, which frequently confound the cops.
 This is where lone wolf detectives such as Hiroshi Inaba come in.
 He’s half-wolf and has the incredible capacity to extract vital information simply by analyzing or tasting a piece of someone’s hair!
-Of course, that skill has resulted in Inaba developing a hair fetish, but that doesn’t appear to be an issue for his two assistants.
+Of course, that skill has resulted in Inaba developing a desire for hair, but that doesn’t appear to be an issue for his two assistants.
 (At least, the cross-dressing one isn’t too upset.)
-And it pales in comparison to Inaba’s arch-enemy, the omnivorous (and half-goat) criminal boss Don Valentino, who prefers green legal tender to delicate young greens!
-Inaba has vowed to separate Valentino from the criminal underworld before the Don can gorge himself on more ill-gotten gains, but he’ll have to munch his way through a lot of evidence to do it.
+And it pales in comparison to Inaba’s arch-enemy, the omnivorous (and half-goat) boss Don Valentino, who prefers green legal tender to delicate young greens!
+Inaba has vowed to separate Valentino from the offending underworld before the Don can gorge himself on more ill-gotten gains, but he’ll have to munch his way through a lot of evidence to do it.
 Can tenacity in the pursuit of the truth lead to the capture of the evil guys?

 Terror In Resonance